telerik/blazor-docs/components/grid/columns/menu.md

 1. Add the [Template]({%slug grid-templates-column-chooser%}) tag

 1. Provide `GridColumnMenuChooserGroup` which is a collection of the columns that should be in the section

+    * You can use the `Title` parameter to render a Title for the section

 1. Use the `GridColumnMenuChooserItem` to denote the columns that should be in the group